-Design precast box culvert sections for new culverts in accordance with ASTM C 1577 except when clear cover for reinforcing is required to be 3 inches.
-Design precast box culvert sections for culvert extensions of existing precast culverts in accordance with either ASTM C 1577 or ASTM C 1433 except when clear cover for reinforcing is required to be 3 inches.
-For precast culverts having design fill heights greater than 5 feet, round the design fill height to the next higher 5 foot increment when using the tabulated design information from ASTM C 1577 or ASTM C 1433.
+Design precast box culvert sections for new culverts in accordance with ASTM C 1577.
+For precast culverts having design fill heights greater than 5 feet, round the design fill height up to the next higher 5 foot increment when using the tabulated design information from ASTM C 1577.